petergermon/ppst/README.md

 PowerShell Technician's Toolkit (PSTT) is a repository of PowerShell Scripts that can be ultilised to debug/fix technical issues that may arise within the Windows Operating System.
 <br>

-<i>The best solution to fix all Windows problems is to remove Windows and use Linux.</i> ~Peter Germon.
+<i>The best solution to fix all Windows problems is to remove Windows and use Linux instead.</i> ~Peter Germon.

 ----------------------------------------------------------------------------------------------------------------------
 <h2 align="center"><ins>Enabling/Disabling PowerShell Script Execution</ins></h2>